AurinaBMH/GWAS_drugs/README.md

 6. "heart failure" (for heart failure);
 7. "Crohn's" and "ulcerative colitis" (for inflammatory bowel disease"); and
 8. "rheumatoid arthritis" (for rheumatoid arthritis).

+#### :dna:pill:books: Treatment targets
+The list of genes used in all analyses is based on the combined set of all approved treatment targets from the [:books: 'DrugBank database (version $5.1.11)'](https://go.drugbank.com/), downloaded on the 26th of February 2024.

 ## Workflow